predictive-powers 0.6.0

 // Pass results back to the agent

-// Notice this might generate other tool calls, hence the loop
+// other tool calls, hence the loop

 reply = agent.chat(new ChatMessage(results));